John Edward: International appearances

 Edward's tours outside the US have included performances in Canada, Australia, the UK, and Ireland.
 In response to the announcement of his 2019 Australian tour, The Sydney Morning Herald published an article by Peter FitzSimons which called Edward a fraud.

+Collaboration with law enforcement

+In 2025, in a book co-authored with Edward titled Chasing Evil, Robert Hilland, a retired FBI agent, revealed that from 1998 until his retirement in the early 2020s, Edward had collaborated with him to find leads on criminal cases, including that of murderer John Smith and locating the body of a missing toddler.
+Initially skeptical, Hilland had decided, in his words, that "just because I don't understand something doesn't mean I should dismiss it."

 Veracity of abilities

 Critics of Edward assert that he performs the mentalist techniques of hot reading and cold reading, in which one respectively uses prior knowledge or a wide array of quick and sometimes general guesses to create the impression of psychic ability.
 Choosing the first reading from a two-hour tape of edited shows as a sample, illusionist and skeptic James Randi found that just 3 of 23 statements made by Edward were confirmed as correct by the audience member being read, and the three statements that were correct were also trivial and nondescript.

 In October 2007, Edward appeared on Headline Prime, hosted by Glenn Beck.
 When asked if he would take "the Amazing Randi's" challenge, Edward responded, "It's funny.
 I was on Larry King Live once, and they asked me the same question.
 And I made a joke [then], and I'll say the same thing here: why would I allow myself to be tested by somebody who's got an adjective as a first name?"
 Beck simply allowed Edward to continue, ignoring the challenge.

 In another incident, Edward was said to have used foreknowledge to hot read in an interview on the television show Dateline.
 James Underdown of the Independent Investigative Group (IIG) attended a Crossing Over show in November 2002 and said "there were no indications of anyone I saw collecting information... none of his readings contained the kind of specific information that would raise an eyebrow of suspicion. ...
 John Edward was a bad cold reader.
 He, too, struggled to get hits, and in one attempt shot off nearly 40 guesses before finding any significant targets."